MSE-NCCOS-NOAA/WEMo/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# WEMo

-# WEMo: An R Implementation of the Wave Exposure Model
+## An R Implementation of the Wave Exposure Model

 <!-- badges: start -->